daimoniac/asprom/README.md

 install the remaining python dependencies directly from pypi.

-`pip install crontab netaddr python-nmap paste bottle config croniter`
+`pip install python-crontab netaddr python-nmap paste bottle config croniter`

 su to an unprivileged user, then clone the git repository.